googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

     if format 2: // PaintSolid
         paint the specified color onto the surface

-    if format 3: // PaintLinearGradient
-    or if format 4: // PaintRadialGradient
+    if format 3, 4 or 5:
-    or if format 5: // PaintSweepGradient
+        // PaintLinearGradient, PaintRadialGradient, PaintSweepGradient
         paint the gradient onto the surface following the gradient algorithm

     if format 6: // PaintGlyph